 Simple!
-Just download and complete the AEA Membership Form and return it (along with your dues payment or payroll deduction information) to Shara Billings at Perry High School.
+Just download and complete the AEA Membership Form and return it (along with your dues payment or payroll deduction information) to Sara Crismon at Bologna Elementary.
 You can also apply online through the NEA website.

 All certified employees of the Chandler Public Schools may become active members of the Association upon payment of dues to the Chandler Education Association, Arizona Education Association, and National Education Association.
 Dues for the full membership year (September 1 through August 31) for certified staff members are as follows: